darcyMaz/YTtoPSP/README.md

 But don't worry!
 If you have limited coding experience, it's not too complicated to get running.

 Be warned, at this stage I haven't tested this project on Mac or Linux.
 This is because I'm just one person and don't have access to those!
-So proceed with caution, try to setup the project, and report any issues either through GitHub or just by emailing me (darcy.mazloum@gmail.com).
+So proceed with caution, try to setup the project, and report any issues either through GitHub.

 Let's get started then.